pangweiwei/slua/README.md

 Standard slua release doesn't contains any 3rd Lua library(like protobuf, lpeg etc), if you want to use this library, can visit this forked repo https://github.com/luzexi/slua, it focus slua on integrate with other 3rd library.

+##Demo with slua

+This repo https://github.com/lulersoft/ME_SLua based on slua for simple game framework.

 ##Help

 See inner demo for help or [Document](doc.md) (in chinese).